PRodriguez19/Intro-to-shell/lessons/02_week2_mmg232_writing_files.md

 While we cannot point and click to navigate the document, we can use the arrow keys to move around.
 However, navigating with arrow keys can be very slow, so Vim has shortcuts (which are completely unintuitive, but very useful as you get used to them over time).

-Create a new file called `spider.txt` using `vim`.
+First, lets create a new file called `spider.txt` using `vim`.

 Go into *insert mode* and enter the text as shown below in the screenshot:

 <p align="center">
 <img src="../img/vim_spider.png" width="600">